aghArdeshir/storyteq-assessment/README.md

 - instead of `any` in AutoComplete, see if there is any possible way to use type templates on vue components
 - Is it a correct decision to have available options as a state?
 It does not seem like a wise decision.
 Check if there is any other workaround
+- close popup with escape
+- close popup with click outside